KaoushikMurugan/KaoushikMurugan/README.md

 - 👯 I’m happy to collaborate on pretty much anything
 - 💬 Ask me about Computer Sciene, Physics, Games, Animation, and Puzzles!
 - 📫 How to reach me: (username)@(mail service from alphabet).com
-- ⚡ Fun fact: I'm into speedsolving Rubik's Cubes and other twisty puzzles (WCA: 2013MURU01) -->
+- ⚡ Fun fact: I speedsolve Rubik's Cubes and other twisty puzzles (WCA: 2013MURU01)